Flooding pummels Yellowstone region, leaves many stranded

 Heavy rain on top of melting mountain snow pushed the Yellowstone, Stillwater and Clarks Fork rivers to record levels Monday, according to the National Weather Service.

-Officials in Yellowstone and in several southern Montana counties were assessing damage from the storms that also triggered mudslides and rockslides.
+Officials in Yellowstone and in several southern Montana counties were assessing damage from the storms, which also triggered mudslides and rockslides.
 Montana Gov. Greg Gianforte declared a statewide disaster.

 In Livingston, low-lying neighborhoods were evacuated and the city's hospital was evacuated as a precaution after its driveway flooded.